Pharmaceutical Supply Chain in Ethiopia: Strengthening HR Management and Practice

 - Drafted a Human Resources Management Regulation in Amharic and English

-- Working with EPSS staff, consultants, and partner organizations, developed a Human Capital Management for Pharmaceutical Supply Chain Management Training Package, including participant’s manual, facilitator guide, and power point presentations, and delivered and initial TOT for 20 people
+- Working with EPSS staff, consultants, and partner organizations, developed a Human Capital Management for Pharmaceutical Supply Chain Management Training Package, including participant’s manual, facilitator guide, and power point presentations, and delivered an initial TOT for 20 people

 - Developed an HRD Supportive Supervision Tool, revised an existing Staff Satisfaction Tool, and conducted an orientation on both to facilitate more effective collection of data